 We offer the resources and support to victims of domestic abuse that lead to a life free from violence.

 Safe Haven Shelter and Resource Center serves a seven-county area in northern Minnesota, including St. Louis, Koochiching, Aitkin, Lake, Carlton, Itasca and Cook counties.
 We provide services and education for more than 1,500 adults and children annually.
-We also accept referrals from other regions and states.
+We also accept referrals from other regions.

 Provide safety, space to heal, advocacy, and empowerment for women, children, and all survivors of domestic violence.